Synthetic Controls with Imperfect Pre-Treatment Fit: Introduction

-As a consequence, the SC estimator is, in this setting with an imperfect pre-treatment fit, biased if treatment assignment is correlated with the unobserved heterogeneity, even when the number of pre-treatment periods goes to infinity.
-The intuition is the following: if treatment assignment is correlated with common factors in the post-treatment periods, then we would need a SC unit that is affected in exactly the same way by these common factors as the treated unit, but did not receive the treatment.
-This would be attained with weights that reconstruct the factor loadings of the treated unit.
-However, since the SC weights do not converge to weights that satisfy this condition when the pre-treatment fit is imperfect, the distribution of the SC estimator will still depend on the common factors, implying in a biased estimator when selection depends on the unobserved heterogeneity.\footnote{ \cite{Rothstein} derive finite-sample bounds on the bias of the SC estimator, and show that the bounds they derive do not converge to zero when $J$ is fixed and $T_0 \rightarrow \infty$.
+As a consequence, the SC estimator is biased if treatment assignment is correlated with the unobserved heterogeneity in this setting, even when the number of pre-treatment periods goes to infinity.
+The intuition is the following: if treatment assignment is correlated with common factors in the post-treatment periods, then we would need a SC unit that is affected in exactly the same way by these common factors as the treated unit, but did not receive the treatment, to obtain an unbiased estimator.
+However, this condition is not attained when the pre-treatment fit is imperfect, even when $T_0$ is large.\footnote{ \cite{Rothstein} derive finite-sample bounds on the bias of the SC estimator, and show that the bounds they derive do not converge to zero when $J$ is fixed and $T_0 \rightarrow \infty$.
 This is consistent with our results, but does not directly imply that the SC estimator is asymptotically biased when $J$ is fixed and $T_0 \rightarrow \infty$.
 In contrast, our result on the asymptotic bias of the SC estimator imply that it would be impossible to derive bounds that converge to zero in this case.
 Moreover, we show the conditions under which the estimator is asymptotically biased. } Our results are not as conflicting with the results from \cite{Abadie2010} as it might appear at first glance.
 The asymptotic bias of the SC estimator, in our framework, goes to zero when the variance of the idiosyncratic shocks is small.
-This is the case in which one should expect to have a close-to-perfect pre-treatment match when $T_0$ is large, which is the setting the SC estimator was originally designed for.
+This is the case in which one should expect to have a close-to-perfect pre-treatment fit when $T_0$ is large, which is the setting the SC estimator was originally designed for.
 Our theory complements the theory developed by \cite{Abadie2010}, by considering the properties of the SC estimator when the pre-treatment fit is imperfect.